Han-Gyuseung/5PG/docs/source/start/tutorial/free_energy_mode.rst

 If the name of input file is `CEL.log`, it is not essential to write `CEL.log`

-We provide example files for testing a command `here <https://github.com/Han-Gyuseung/P5Grand/tree/main/example/thermodynamic>`_.
+The example files for testing the command is `here <https://github.com/Han-Gyuseung/P5Grand/tree/main/example/thermodynamic>`_.
 The log messages obtained from the example files is as follows:

 ::